 Left untreated, a stye that doesn’t go away on its own can lead to a condition called pre-septal cellulitis, which can cause more a more serious infection.
 Pre-septal cellulitis can only be treated successfully in the hospital with intravenous antibiotics.
 It’s much easier to prevent a stye with common-sense hygiene such as repeated hand washing throughout the day and avoiding contact with another person who has a stye.

 If you are having any abnormal visual symptoms, you should always be evaluated with a thorough consultation and examination by optometrist or ophthalmologist Dr. Richard L. Deluca of New York Eye Specialists for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Eye Stye?
-Would like to schedule an appointment with a best Ophthalmologist or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC Eye doctor.
+Would like to schedule an appointment with a best ophthalmologist in NYC or New York optometrist, Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists, please contact our office for consultation with NYC Eye doctor.